 WomenLeaders.com does not accept unsolicited manuscripts.
 Please query first.

 WomenLeaders.com will report on queries and solicited manuscripts within 8 weeks.

 All submissions are received on speculation.
 An accepted query doesn't guarantee purchase of the manuscript.
 Editors reserve the right to reject any manuscript at any stage.

 Payment on acceptance of completed articles, $50-$75, exclusive online rights, and nonexclusive rights as dictated by the Christianity Today International policy statement.

 Query letters should include:

-The purpose of your piece and its value to the GIFTED FOR LEADERSHIP reader.
+- The purpose of your piece and its value to the WomenLeaders.com reader.

-No query should be sent without a thorough knowledge of the GIFTED FOR LEADERSHIP audience.
-We accept both mail and email queries through the form below.
-Please include your name, postal address, email address, and phone number.
-If we request to see your manuscript, you should submit it double-spaced and include your name, postal and email address, phone number, and word length on the first page.
-If you submit material through postal mail, include a SASE for possible return of the manuscript.
+No query should be sent without a thorough knowledge of the WomenLeaders.com audience.
+If we request to see your manuscript, you should submit it single-spaced and include your name, email address, and word length on the first page.
+Articles should be between 1,000 and 1,500 words.